GDWoody/Pixel-Controllers/Controller_DIY.md

 Under CERN OHL-S-v2, derivative work must be publicly released as defined in subsection 3.3

-# DIY Instructions for a Controller build
+# DIY Instructions for all Controller Boards

 ## The example images shown here are for the BBB 16v2 but these instrutions apply to all Controller Boards.